easybuilders/easybuild-tutorial/docs/2021-lust/creating_easyconfig_files.md

 how "intelligent" the installation procedure should be with respect to the compiler toolchain and dependencies that are used for the installation, etc.

-In a nutshell, custom software-specific easyblocks are "do once and forget": they are central solution to peculiarities in the installation procedure of a paritcular software package.
+In a nutshell, custom software-specific easyblocks are "do once and forget": they are central solution to peculiarities in the installation procedure of a particular software package.

 Reasons to consider implementing a software-specific easyblock rather than using a generic easyblock include: